superdev-1018/solidity-example/content/articles/microfrontends-what-why-and-how.md

 database table has the potential to break another service.
 The same applies to micro frontends.
 Here your state container is equivalent to a database.

+BOOT TIME
+Code splitting has become best practice in web development.
+When implementing an app shell, you should consider this as well.
+In the single-spa example, you saw how the library loads the actual micro frontend code on-demand.
+It’s crucial to think about optimizations to deliver an excellent overall performance.

+ When does a unified single-page app make sense?
+This model plays to its strength when the user needs to switch frequently between user interfaces owned by different teams.
+In e-commerce, the jump between the search result and the product details page is a good example.
+The user looks at a list of products, clicks on one, jumps back to the list, and repeats the process until they find something they like.
+In this case, using a soft navigation makes a noticeable difference in the user experience.

+### Composition and universal rendering

+> Terminology: Universal, isomorphic, and SSR The terms universal rendering, a Isomorphic JavaScript, b and server-side rendering (SSR) essentially refer to the same concept: Having a single code-base that makes it possible to render and update markup on the server and in the browser.
+Their meaning or perspective varies in detail.
+However, in this book, we’ll go with the term universal rendering.

+NOTE In this chapter, we assume that you’re already familiar with the concept of universal rendering and know what [hydration](https://caffeinecoding.com/universal-javascript-server-client-rendering/) is.
+If not, I recommend reading this blog post for a quick introduction.1
+ If you want do dive deeper,
+you can also check out the book [Isomorphic Web Applications](https://www.manning.com/books/isomorphic-web-applications).

 Pre-requsites